The New American Commentary series has been printed by the B&H Publishing Group since the early 1990’s.

 The Broadman series was not well-reviewed outside the Southern Baptist Convention either.
 Author and theologian D.A.
 Carson has called it “not particularly insightful, frequently bland, sometimes speculative.”

-Please see how the NAC series compares to dozens of other commentary series on the Bible Commentaries Comparison Chart.
+Note: See the Bible Commentaries Comparison Chart to see how the NAC series compares to dozens of other commentary series.

 Many individual volumes in the NAC series are considered among the top commentaries for their subject area as rated by biblical scholars and theological journals.